-The hallmark of distractibility is the inability to maintain attention and having that attention drawn quickly to something else.
+Distractibility is characterized by being unable to maintain attention and having that attention drawn quickly to something else.
 Women with ADHD may recognize this in themselves yet seem powerless to stop it, leading to multiple unfinished projects.
-While this symptom is common, its exact opposite, hyperfocus, can also be very common.
+While this symptom is common, its opposite, hyperfocus, can also be very common.

 Inability to Plan

 The inability to plan can result from a lack of focus as well as a cognitive impairment that prevents an individual from organizing cohesive thoughts into an executable flow.